🎄 Christmas Survival Guide 🎄

-Like me, in the beginning you might not want to make it common knowledge that you aren’t drinking.
+Like me, you might not want to make it common knowledge that you aren’t drinking.
 I kept it private for a long time, and so it could work for you to have a plan, just in case things get too much.
 If you have a back up plan, you can get away when you need too.

 🎄 It not just you (#4)

 There are so many people out there in exactly the same place as you!